Before You Start

 The next step after matching each field is selecting the comps you want to import.
 By default they're all selected, but you can click on any of them to remove them from the import.
 Click Next again.

-Please Note: If you have a bunch of comps and you only want a few to be imported, you can click "Unselect All" and then choose the few you actually want imported.
+Please Note: If you have a bunch of comps and you only want a few to be imported, you can click "Unselect All" and then choose the few you actually want imported into your Vault.

-When the import has finished, your comp details will be available on the side-by-side comp viewer and the relevant comps pages of your report.
+When the import has finished, your comp details will be available in your CompVault, which you can then easily add directly into your report.

 How to Generate a CSV File for Import